script-fu/artbox/content/hub/feature-test/folder/Dynamics-Editor.md

 | **4.
 Dynamic Attributes**   | See GIMP Dynamics Editor                                     | The Dynamic Attributes treeview is not in a scrollable window, making the Dynamics Editor dock excessively large and inflexible. | Enclosed the Dynamic Attributes treeview in a scrollable window to improve layout flexibility and reduce dock size. |

 ---

-### **Merge Request (MR) Description**

-This Merge Request (MR) focuses on enhancing the Dynamics Editor by addressing key usability concerns and introducing new functionality to improve user experience.
-The revisions emphasize visual clarity, structured layout, and better management of curve data.

 #### **Key Changes**